pivotal-cf/toolsmiths-shared-scripts/deploy_pcf/aws/aws-frugal/README.md

 Tools to stop PCF instances on AWS during off-hours and automatically start all instance and run smoke tests before office starts.

 ### Supported PCF version:
-* 1.7 and above because of UAA dependencies in scripts for authentication with OPS Manager.
+* 1.7 and above because of UAA dependencies in scripts for OPS Manager authentication.

 ===
 ## Overview